We don't just talk cars ... we teach how to buy them.

 Most popular is the XC70 Cross Country, while the 300-horsepower V70 R is the performance leader.
 Whatever model you choose, this wagon is well-built, comfortable, feature-laden and has an excellent reputation for safety.

-Right now, most used Volvo V70 models come from its second generation, those produced from the 2001 to 2007 model years (its last generation was produced from 2008 - 2010).
+Right now, most used Volvo V70 models come from its second generation, those produced from the 2001 to 2007 model years and its third generation produced from 2008 - 2016.
 Built on the same platform as the sleek S80 sedan, it also borrowed large portions of its interior layout from the S60 sedan.

 Overall Pros: Lots of safety features, very comfortable front seats, nice balance of ride quality and handling, abundant cargo space, cool optional rear-facing third-row.